COFFEE PROFILES

 south america

-Coffee came to Columbia in the late 1700s by way of Jesuit priests who were among the Spanish colonists, and the first plantings were in the north of the country.
+Coffee came to Colombia in the late 1700s by way of Jesuit priests who were among the Spanish colonists, and the first plantings were in the north of the country.
 Soft nuttiness, big sweetness and soft acidity, toasted nuts and delicate balance.

 Costa Rica Café Vida